The Closing: Sean Burton

 Sean Burton

-Chief Executive Officer
+Chief Executive Officer and Chief Investment Officer

-Sean Burton has been with Cityview since 2003.
+Sean Burton co-founded Cityview in 2003.
 Prior to joining Cityview, Sean was vice president of corporate business development and strategy at Warner Bros.
 Before that, he was an attorney in the real estate and corporate groups at O’Melveny & Myers, LLP and also served in the White House during the Clinton Administration.
-In 2022, Burton was appointed by President Biden and confirmed by the U.S. Senate as the federal nominee on the Metropolitan Washington Airports Authority Board of Directors, which oversees Washington Dulles and Reagan National airports.
-He also serves as co-chair of the Los Angeles Coalition, a coalition of business leaders for the economy and jobs in LA.
-From 2013 to 2021, Sean served as President of the Board of Airport Commissioners which oversees the LAX and Van Nuys airports.
-Sean holds a B.A. from the University of California, Irvine and a JD from New York University School of Law.
+In 2022, Burton was appointed by the President and confirmed by the U.S. Senate as the federal nominee on the Metropolitan Washington Airports Authority Board of Directors, which oversees Washington Dulles and Reagan National airports.